 *edit, August 12, 2017 – I added a Black Agenda link, including an image (from The Matrix) I found there that was too good not to show you.
 I also slightly altered the punctuation in one sentence about the US tweaking its system in order to protect capitalism and forestall revolution, so as to make it clear that its leadership role within the Corporatocracy was post WWII.

 A loud whoompfing sound is often what accompanies an avalanche.
-When we read, some time ago, about Google’s Jigsaw or about First Draft which Google was putting together, that was the equivalent of the loud whoompfing sound that those in the vicinity of an impending avalanche hear.
-They hear that and feel a phsysical “settling” on the ground that they are standing on, just prior to an avalanche.
+When we read, some time ago, about Google’s Jigsaw or about First Draft which Google was putting together, That was the equivalent of the loud whoompfing sound that those in the vicinity of an impending avalanche hear.
+They hear that sound and feel a physical “settling” on the ground that they are standing on, just prior to an avalanche.
 And they are in danger when they hear that sound and feel that settling of the ground under their feet.

 Exactly when did we hear the whoompf?
 Well, I would say it’s a collective whoompf.
 And I would point out that we’ve had other avalanches.
 So there was a (collective) whoompf in connection with neoliberalism, for example, which can be said to have entered into its run-out zone.
 And there is a collective whoompf that we are hearing now in connection with the Corporatocracy’s use of its (martial) instruments of repression together with its Silicon Valley components to kill free communication among the people.